nt246/physalia-lcwgs/day_2/markdowns/03_genotype.md

 - filter our reads with a mapping quality score less than 20
 - use ony sites where you have at least five samples with data (-mindInd)
 - do not set any filtering based on min and max depth
-- use -doMajorMinor 1 and -doMaf 1 options
+- use -doMajorMinor 5 (try to understand why) and -doMaf 1 options
 - set genotypes as missing if the highest genotype probability is less than 0.50
 - use option `-sites Data/snp.txt` to restrict the analysis only on selected sites but feel free to choose some parameters yourself.